 The tests are designed to assess pupils' ability to read and write in English.
-General instructions may be translated, paraphrased or explained, but no assistance may be given with reading or interpreting the text of the passages, the questions or the writing tasks.
+General instructions may be translated, paraphrased or explained, but no assistance may be given with reading or interpreting the text of the passages or the questions.
 These requirements also apply to pupils who use British Sign Language or other sign-supported communication.